 Our corporate affairs are governed by the Companies Act.
 The Companies Act differs in some material respects from laws generally applicable to U.S. corporations and shareholders, including the provisions relating to interested directors, amalgamations, mergers and acquisitions, takeovers, shareholder lawsuits and indemnification of directors.
 Generally, the duties of directors and officers of a Bermuda company are owed to the company only.
 Shareholders of Bermuda companies generally do not have rights to take action against directors or officers of the company and may only do so in limited circumstances.
 Class actions and derivative actions are generally not available to shareholders under Bermuda law.
-The Bermuda courts, however, would ordinarily be expected to permit a shareholder to commence an action in the name of a company to remedy a wrong to the company where the act complained of is alleged to be beyond the corporate power of the company or illegal, or would result in the violation of the company's memorandum of association or bye-laws.
+The Bermuda courts, however, would ordinarily be expected to permit a shareholder to commence an action in the name of a company or illegal, or would result in the violation of the company's memorandum of association or bye-laws.
 Furthermore, consideration would be given by a Bermuda court to acts that are alleged to constitute a fraud against non-controlling shareholders or, for instance, where an act requires the approval of a greater percentage of the company's shareholders than that which actually approved it.